kskalvar/aws-eks-cluster-quickstart/README.md

 You will need to ssh into the AWS EC2 Instance you created above.
 This is a step by step process.

 ### Deploy Web App
-Use kubectl to create a single pod
+Use kubectl to create the web service
 ```
 kubectl apply -f ~/aws-eks-cluster-quickstart/scripts/web-deployment-service.yaml
 ```